MLBZ521/PkgBot/README.md

       * only required if setting up for testing/development work

 2. Clone this repo and store it on your AutoPkg Runner.
-    * `git clone https://github.com/mlbz521/PkgBot.git "/Library/AutoPkg/"`
+    * `sudo git clone https://github.com/mlbz521/PkgBot.git "/Library/AutoPkg/PkgBot"`

 3. Install the requirements
-    * e.g. `/usr/local/autopkg/python -m pip install -r requirements.txt`
+    * e.g. `/usr/local/autopkg/python -m pip install -r /Library/AutoPkg/PkgBot/requirements.txt`
     * Or, if you're simply testing, create a virtual environment and install the requirements

 4. Create a Slack Bot/App